imageio/imageio/docs/reference/index.rst

 Sometimes, you need to do more than just "load an image, done".
 Sometimes you need to use a very specific feature of a very specific backend.
-ImageIOs allows you to do so by allowing its plugins to extend the core API.Typically this is done in the form of additional keyword arguments (``kwarg``).
+ImageIOs allows you to do so by allowing its plugins to extend the core API.
+Typically this is done in the form of additional keyword arguments (``kwarg``).
 Below you can find a list of available plugins and which arguments they support.